philipallen/webpack-boilerplate/README.md

 ### windows users:

-Run this in the root of your command shell:
+Run these anywhere in your command shell:

 > npm install -g eslint